hennerw/ggSurvival/README.md

 ## 6  Male   26    131       1        0 0.9420290 0.9038355 0.9818365
 ```

-This returns a dataframe with a row for each occurrance
+This returns a dataframe with a row for each occurrence

 which can then be fed into ggplot: